 Students in valid F-1 and J-1 status, with an I-20 or DS-2019 issued by William & Mary, are eligible to work for William & Mary or VIMS within certain limits.

-*Note: Work authorization is required for students after graduation.
+*Note: Special work authorization is required for students after graduation.

 Many types of work qualify:

 - Working for W&M or VIMS academic departments and offices

 - Campus service providers contracted through W&M or VIMS, such as those found in the W&M food courts, bookstore, and other Auxiliary Services